nikandt/cansat/docs/source/getting_started.rst

 CanSat competitions provide an opportunity for students to design and build a simplified satellite system and then test its functionality through a real-world launch scenario.

-The aim of the CanSat project is to provide a cost-effective platform for students to gain hands-on experience in designing, and operating a small-scale satellite-like system.
-This allows for practical application of concepts from engineering, electronics, while working together with their classmates on a fun project.
+This allows for practical application of concepts from engineering, electronics, and computer science, while working together with classmates on a fun project.

 For more information on CanSat, check out https://cansat.esa.int/ .